jgh9094/jgh9094.github.io/_pages/teaching.md

 <br>
 <i> Fall 2014, Spring 2015, Fall 2015</i>
 <br>
-As an intercultural aide, I focused on providing a welcoming, safe, and comfortable community for an estimated 200 assigned dormitory residents; while working with other intercultural aides and resident assistants.
-Our combined efforts led to higher retention rates within the university through one-on-one conversation, implementing campus & external events, and other special initiatives.
-<br> <br>
-A priority for intercultural aides was to spend more time with students the university deemed as at risk.
+Aside from the description given in <a class="page-link" href="{{ '/cv/' | prepend: site.baseurl | prepend: site.url }}">cv</a>, a subset of students deemed by the university as at risk were a priority for intercultural aides.
-This meant that more providing myself more as a direct mentor to these students.
+This meant that more one-on-one interactions and follow ups were needed with these students.
-It was amazing to see these scholars graduate, as I have been at Michigan State University long enough to see this happen.
-<br> <br>
-Along with this, intercultural aides were responsible for planning round table discussions about controversial issues in an open and safe environment for participants.
+Along with this, intercultural aides were responsible for hosting round table discussions about controversial issues in an open and safe environment for participants.
-This required us to be culturally and socially aware, and we achieved this by constantly reading literature provided by staff on these topics.
+This required intercultural aides to be culturally and socially aware, and this was achieved by constantly keeping up to date with literature and content provided by the supervisors.
+There were also multiple trips to partake in community service activities with different organizations in the Lansing area.
 </font> </p>

 ---